Worry-Free Holiday Season Checklist for Landlords

 Know When Your Tenants Are Out of Town

 To prevent burglary or a disaster with an appliance or utilities, knowing which tenants will be out of town is vital.
 Criminals target houses and apartments that show signs of being (temporarily) empty, and many people travel back home to reunite with their family up to weeks at a time.
 Ask your tenants to let you know when they plan to be out of town; this will help you know whether you should stop by the property and check to see if it’s locked and secured.
-This will also provide an opportunity to check on any appliances that might need maintenance, as well as to ensure that the heat is on so as to prevent any frozen pipes.
+This will also provide an opportunity to check on any appliances that might need maintenance, as well as to ensure that the heat is on so as to prevent any frozen pipes (If it’s less than 20 degrees Fahrenheit outside, experts recommend keeping the thermostat at 68 degrees at minimum, as well as opening cabinet doors below sinks and letting water drip from faucets).
 Maintaining consistent lines of communication with your tenants will make these reminders seem unobtrusive and natural.

 Establish a Policy on Holiday Decorations, Especially Christmas Trees